LLEMA: Evolutionary Search with LLMs for Multi-Objective Materials Discovery: Implementation Details

 \paragraph{Data-Driven Evaluation.} We rely on oracle-assisted surrogate models to return key property values such as band gap and formation energy, which serve as the basis for evaluating each candidate.
 The predictions are used to assess whether generated materials satisfy the task-specific constraints.
 Candidates that fully meet the constraints are scored highest, while those that partially satisfy them are ranked above those that fail entirely.
 This data-driven evaluation ensures that generation quality is grounded in quantitative property predictions rather than heuristic filtering, making it a critical component of the discovery pipeline.

 \paragraph{Experience Management.} We adopt an island-based evolutionary strategy \citep{romera2024mathematical, shojaee2024llm, abhyankar2025llm} to manage the experience buffer, where generated material candidates and their evaluation scores are distributed across $m=5$ independently evolving islands.
 Each island is initialized with a small set of seed candidates sampled from the Materials Project API and refined using the LLM.
 Within each island, the buffer is divided into two components: a \textbf{reward buffer}, which stores candidates that fully satisfy all task-specific constraints (e.g., band gap and formation energy), and an \textbf{error buffer}, which stores candidates that only partially satisfy or completely violate the constraints.
 This separation enables the framework to reinforce high-quality generations while also retaining failure cases, which serve as negative examples to guide exploration.
 The experience buffer is further leveraged to construct prompts for subsequent LLM calls.
-After the prompt template is updated with task-specific information, one of the $m$ islands is selected at random, and $k=2$ candidates are sampled from its buffers to serve as in-context demonstrations.
+After the prompt template is updated with task-specific information, one of the $m$ islands is selected, and $k=2$ candidates are sampled from its buffers to serve as in-context demonstrations.
 Candidate selection follows a Boltzmann strategy \citep{de1992increased} that assigns higher probability to clusters with stronger evaluation scores.
 Specifically, if $s_i$ denotes the score of the $i$-th cluster, the probability $P_i$ of selecting it is given by:

-where $\tau_c$ is the temperature parameter, $u$ is the current number of candidates on the island, and $T_0 = 0.1$ and $N = 10{,}000$ are hyperparameters.
+where $\tau_c$ is the temperature parameter, $u$ is the current number of candidates on the island, and $T_0 = 0.1$ and $M = 10{,}000$ are hyperparameters.
 Once a cluster is selected, we sample candidates from it for inclusion in the next generation.
 This mechanism integrates information from both successful and failed generations while preserving diversity across islands, thereby guiding the LLM toward more effective material discovery.